corno/bass-clarinet/README.md

 It was forked from `clarinet` but the API has been changed significantly.
 In addition to the port to TypeScript, the following changes have been made:
 * The parser was made as robust as possible.
 It will try to continue parsing after an unexpected event.
-This is useful for editors as documents will often be in an invalid state during editing.
+This is useful for editors as texts will often be in an invalid state during editing.
 * `onopenobject` no longer includes the first key
 * `JSONTestSuite` is added to the test set.
 All tests pass.
 * line and column information is fixed